 To reconcile any differences between Granular and Corteva after creating a Corteva Connection, the following updates were made during the one-time reconciliation:

-- Farms and field boundaries were added when they existed in one tool, but not the other
+- Farms and field boundaries were added when they existed in one product, but not the other

-- Fields may have moved between farms when farms differed between tools
+- Fields may have moved between farms when farms differed between products

 - Boundary edits made in one system, but not the other, are now reflected across all systems

 - Corteva/F360 Boundaries and Farm/Field structure trump Granular's

 We recommend that you review operations that have the Corteva/Granular connection.
 This will help ensure that farms, fields, and boundaries are accurate and complete in advance of critical business activities, such as adding crop zones, writing fertility prescriptions, importing harvest data, seeding prescriptions, or generating reports.
 Below are a few helpful tips to make this process as efficient as possible.